Robust Time-Varying Control Barrier Functions with Sector-Bounded Nonlinearities: Preliminaries

 \subsection{Problem Formulation}

-We consider the feedback interconnection of a controller $k$ and an uncertain system $P$ shown in Figure~\ref{fig:CLIC}.
+We consider the feedback interconnection of a controller $k$ and an uncertain system $G_\phi$ shown in Fig.~\ref{fig:CLIC}.
 The uncertain plant consists of the interconnection of a known nonlinear, input-affine system $G$ and an unknown nonlinearity $\phi$: